yiisoft/yii2/docs/guide/db-migrations.md

 ## Generating Migrations <span id="generating-migrations"></span>

- version 2.0.7 migration console provides a convenient way to create migrations.
+Since version 2.0.7 migration console provides a convenient way to create migrations.

 If the migration name is of a special form, for example `create_xxx_table` or `drop_xxx_table` then the generated migration file will contain extra code, in this case for creating/dropping tables.